ate47/t8-atian-menu/docs/mods.md

 # Atian Menu

-Atian menu is my custom GSC menu for Black Ops 4, you can find the sources [here](https://github.com/ate47/t8-atian-menu).
+Atian menu is my custom GSC menu for Black Ops 4/Cold War, you can find the sources [here](https://github.com/ate47/t8-atian-menu).

 You can download the menu or compile it yourself, by compiling it yourself you can control the configs.